 The unmarried children of a U.S. citizen, so long as they are under the age of 21, are eligible for U.S. green cards (lawful permanent residence).
 They are what's called "immediate relatives," meaning that they face no annual limits on the number of visas (green cards) given out in their category.
 They can receive a green card just as soon as they can get through the application process.

-If you were a U.S. citizen when your child was born, your child may have already become a citizen, automatically.
+Another thing worth checking on: If you were a U.S. citizen when your child was born, your child might have already become a citizen, automatically.

 Stepparents and stepchildren qualify as immediate relatives if the marriage creating the parent/child relationship took place before the child's 18th birthday.
 So, for example, if you are a U.S. citizen who married a foreign-born person, and you are applying for a green card for your spouse, you could, so long as you got married before the children turned 18, apply for green cards for them at the same time.
 (It doesn't matter if they turn 18 before the application process is done.)